 - Termination Reasons

 - News Categories (if you’re planning to use the News module)

 You can always add more or edit them later, but it really helps to get the basics right.

-Then, go into the Lists area and add the most relevant options for your company.
+Then, go into the Lists area and add the most relevant options for your Company.
 You’ll find this under Setup > Configure > Lists.
-Note that these can also be added “on the fly” but it’s good to make a start at them here.
+Note that these can also be added “on the fly” but it’s good to get them started.

 It’s most important to configure your options for;

 - Renewable Document Types

 - Or any other lists in this section